Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <div class="description">
 <p>You enter into a wood-paneled dining room.
 The centerpiece is a carved mahogany table surrounded by eight high-backed chairs with sculpted armrests and cushioned seats.
 A crystal chandelier hangs above the table, which is set with resplendent silverware and crystal glasses polished to a dazzling shine.
 Mounted above the marble fireplace is a mahogany-framed painting of an alpine vale.</p>
 <p>The wall paneling is carved with elegant images of deer among the trees.
 Red silk drapes cover the windows, and a tapestry hangs from an iron rod bolted to the south wall.</p>
 <p>The table groans beneath the weight of a delicious-looking feast.
-Exquisite dishes lay on grand platters: succulent roasted poultry glazed with a shimmering honey sauce, perfectly grilled cuts of beef still steaming lightly, a variety of cheeses and fresh fruits, and freshly baked breads giving off a comforting aroma. </p>
+The smell of exquisite dishes rises from the table: succulent roasted poultry glazed with a shimmering honey sauce, perfectly grilled cuts of beef still steaming lightly, a variety of cheeses and fresh fruits, and freshly baked breads giving off a comforting aroma. </p>
 </div>

 A player who partakes in the food suffers no ill effects.